vbhalla/vbhalla.github.io/about.md

 ### Little More About Me

-In my spare time I like to play with my puppy, easy hiking, riding his bike around Jersey City, and traveling with his better half.
+In my spare time I like to play with my puppy, easy hiking, riding his bike around Jersey City, and traveling with my better half.

-A hike my wife and I took in Tanzania, where I proposed and thankfully she said yes; phewww saving me from an awkward 2 days down the mountain had she not.
+Below is a picture of a hike my wife and I took in Tanzania, where I proposed and thankfully she said yes; phewww saving me from an awkward 2 days down the mountain had she not.

 <img src="/images/africa.jpg" alt="Puppy" height="50%" width="50%">

-The other love of my life:
+And the other love of my life:

 <img src="/images/Lass.jpg" alt="Puppy" height="25%" width="25%" >